demergent-labs/azle/the_azle_book/src/hello_world.md

 Let's build your first application (canister) with Azle!

-Before embarking please ensure you've followed all of [the installation instructions](./installation.md).
+Before embarking please ensure you've followed all of [the installation instructions](./installation.md), especially noting [the build dependencies](./installation.md#build-dependencies).

 We'll build a simple `Hello World` canister that shows the basics of importing Azle, exposing a query method, exposing an update method, and storing some state in a global variable.
 We'll then interact with it from the command line and from our web browser.